 Numbers are everywhere: if you can use them, you will go far in life.
 Universities and employers are looking for numerate and literate people.
-Literacy and Numeracy play an important role in a child’s education life.
+Literacy and Numeracy play an important role in a child’s educational life.

 TEAMS – is unique to North London Grammar School; it prepares pupils for life and enhances their GCSE grades.

-At NLGS, all students will take part in TEAMS.
+Above all, at NLGS, all students will take part in TEAMS.
 It will further enhance the opportunity for our pupils to participate fully in education with the aim of making a real, measurable, and also positive difference to their lives, therefore we will assist them in achieving their full potential.